“Alexa, play some music” isn’t the only time Amazon is listening to you.

 As it turns out, all of your assumptions about voice technology were wrong.

 This story isn’t a thought experiment.
-It is precisely what happened when a German citizen who requested his data files from Amazon under the European Union’s GDPR regulation.
+It is precisely what happened when a German citizen requested his data files from Amazon under the European Union’s GDPR.
 He expected to get a list of the products he has purchased, how he paid, and other commercial profile data Amazon compiled.
 Unlike my scenario, he wasn’t expecting audio recordings.
 He didn’t own an Alexa-enabled device.
 He shouldn’t have been getting any recordings, yet there they were.

 According to the story originally reported by the German investigative magazine c’t, Amazon admitted the mistake, citing human error in sending him the wrong file.

 (The statement fails to mention if the company notified the person whose data was shared.
 Also, Amazon was only compelled to comply with the request for data because the requestor was a European Union citizen.
 If you’re an American, or from anywhere outside the EU, good luck.)